 - Normally this would be considered in the acquisition stage, but i think social proof and testimonials can be a great way of onboarding customers and showing off the value of your product.
 If you see a great testimonial from a company in your industry, about how they used a product to achieve great results, it’s going to have quite the impact on your feeling towards a product.
 To try social proof, check out ProveSource.

 - I know this comes in the ‘apart from the optimization’ bits part, but this is so so important.
 Make it easy to use your product.
 Make the buttons stand out, make it obvious how your forms flow and the steps customers have to take.
 Get a great UI designer, and a solid UX architect, someone who really understands how people interact with websites and apps and understands data (I’ve met very few UI/UX designers who are actually good at both).

 A final comment on CTAs.
 Really really push back and avoid ghost buttons.

-Ghost buttons are buttons they are empty, and just have an outline and copy.
+Ghost buttons are buttons that are empty and just have an outline and copy.
 While they do have a place, they shouldn’t be used as your primary purchase CTAs.
 As you can see below, the button just doesn’t pop out at you on the screen.